niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

 !!! note "But do we have to?"
     I'm sure you've worked a ticket before where you _**really**_ wished someone labeled which port some critical device was plugged into.

     Take a few minutes now to get these critical ports updated with a brief description.
-It'll make your life easier later on, or better yet, maybe you'll **save your teammates day**!⭐ Our lab doesn't have much at all, but good examples would be: descriptive message about uplinks between infrastructure _(firewalls, access points, switches, servers, printers, UPS)_, specific phones like 'reception', or any unique and customer-specific infrastructure that would be cause for an emergency if it went down on a weekend.
+It'll make your life easier later on, or better yet, maybe you'll **save your teammates day in the future!**⭐ Our lab doesn't have much at all, but good examples would be: descriptive message about uplinks between infrastructure _(firewalls, access points, switches, servers, printers, UPS)_, specific phones like 'reception', or any unique and customer-specific infrastructure that would be cause for an emergency if it went down on a weekend.

 - Go to `Port Management > Port Settings`.
 - Click the radio button for **GE1** and scroll down to the bottom of the page then select **edit**.